A Serengeti cat is a domestic cat breed.

 Serengeti Cat Appearance

-Serengetis are intended to remind their owners of a wild serval curled up on their couch!
+Serengetis remind their owners of a wild serval curled up on their couch!

 They have large, upright ears with rounded tips, and large round eyes.